rcarbonnet/rcarbonnet/README.md

-## 👋 Bonjour, je m'appelle Robin CARBONNET,
+## 👋 Hey, I'm Robin CARBONNET,
-étudiant BUT Informatique à l'IUT du Limousin
+I'm in my first year of BUT in Computer Science at the IUT of Limousin.